qingyang0506/Github-User-Search/README.md

 npm/yarn start
 ```

-if there not worked, execute the followint command
+if there not worked, execute the following command first
 ```
 npm i -S react-scripts
 ```